 Nicole is passionate about putting best practice into policy so that all of Washington’s children have the chance to be successful.
-Nicole is currently working on a Master’s in Public Administration at the University of Washington Evans School of Public Policy and Governance.
+Nicole holds a Master of Public Administration from the University of Washington Evans School of Public Policy and Governance.

 What is your favorite children’s book: Guess How Much I Love You by Sam McBratney.

 Best childhood memory: Spending time with my family going to Manito park duck pond in the summer and sledding down the big hill in the winter.

 The most important child in your life: My two sons, Ryder and Sage.